Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Aliens were *weird.* Humans especially.
 But the biscuits were crunchy!
 And frankly, crunchy snacks were one of the easiest ways to Daar’s heart.

 "Anyway.
 News from Washington," he said, plucking a few more off the plate.
 The flavor was subtle, but he kinda liked that.
 So many things on Earth were kinda heavy-handed in their scent and taste.
-This, though...just butter, flour, and sugar, but not overpowering so. "...Local butter?
+This, though... just butter, flour, and sugar, but not overpowering so. "...Local butter?
 It….really *slightly* smells kinda like the general aroma of the isle, I think?"

 "I honestly have no idea," Davies admitted, with just the faintest hint of polite impatience.

 "Sarry.
 Business.
 News!"
 Daar regretfully put the biscuit down for the moment.
 "Chambliss ain’t worried about the SOR still existin’ so long as he can take a smaller military budget ‘ta Congress an’ say *‘Look!
-I keep my promises!’* He couldn’t care less if the money comes from somewhere else, so...I offered ‘ta foot some o’ the bill."
+I keep my promises!’* He couldn’t care less if the money comes from somewhere else, so...
+I offered ‘ta foot some o’ the bill."

-"That’s...devious.
+"That’s... devious.
 Are you *sure* you can afford that?
 The SOR costs more than most nation’s entire armed forces."

 Daar duck-nodded.
 "I got the means."
 He didn’t feel any need to go into detail.